weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_02_Lab02_Ex1_Create_Mail_Flow_Rules.md

 34. Select **Save.**

 35. This returns you to the **rules** tab in the Exchange admin center.
 The new **Sensitive material** rule should display in the list of rules.
-This rule should be selected, and a **Sensitive material** pane should appear that displays the conditions and actions of this rule.
+This rule should be selected, and a **Sensitive material** pane should appear on the right that displays the conditions and actions of this rule.
 Verify the conditions and actions are correct; if corrections are needed, select the **pencil (Edit)** icon in the menu bar and make the necessary corrections.

-36. Leave the Exchange Admin Center open to the mail flow page and proceed to the next task.
+36. Leave the Exchange Admin Center open to the **rules** tab on the **mail flow** page and proceed to the next task.

 ## Task 2 - Create first Mail Flow rule for attachments